JwillSDP/NOTES_Dev_work/Next JS Coding/Firebase Auth/Next Auth.md

    -  Use React Query to manage data fetching, caching, and state updates.
    -  Use Zustand to manage global client-side state.

-**I'm Ready to Build!**

-I'm excited to continue helping you build your athlete photo marketplace!
-Let's start implementing the specific features, and I'll provide you with the necessary code snippets and guidance based on the choices we've made.
-Feel free to ask me any questions along the way!